mbmccormick/mbmccormick.github.io/_posts/2014-06-14-install-crashplan-on-western-digital-my-cloud.md

 {% gist mbmccormick/f3f9cdd21080fd73cd4c %}

 CrashPlan should now be installed and online.
-For information about how to configure your new CrashPlan instance, follow steps on the CrashPlan website or the tutorial on Scott Hanselman's blog.
+For information about how to configure your new CrashPlan instance, follow the [headless configuration](http://support.code42.com/CrashPlan/Latest/Configuring/Configuring_A_Headless_Client) steps on the CrashPlan website or the [tutorial](http://www.hanselman.com/blog/UPDATED2014HowToSetupCrashPlanCloudBackupOnASynologyNASRunningDSM50.aspx) on Scott Hanselman's blog.
 Once you get everything configured, your WD My Cloud should be creating continuous off-site backups with CrashPlan!